 The EU and the Association of South East Asian Nations (ASEAN) share a commitment to regional integration as a means of fostering regional stability, building prosperity, and addressing global challenges.
 The EU fully supports ASEAN’s renewed efforts to build a closer relationship amongst its member states.
 The EU wants a strong, united and self-confident ASEAN, proceeding with its own integration.

-The EU is seeking to increase dialogue and cooperation with ASEAN, as well as to pursue closer coordination on regional and international issues.
-The ASEAN-EU Ministerial Meeting of 26-27 April 2012 in Brunei Darussalam agreed on a Plan of Action [176 KB] for closer cooperation on political, security, economic and socio-cultural issues.
+Since the very first EU-ASEAN informal relations in 1972, the EU has been seeking to increase dialogue and cooperation with ASEAN, as well as to pursue closer coordination on regional and international issues.
+The ASEAN-EU Ministerial Meeting of 26-27 April 2012 in Brunei Darussalam agreed on a Plan of Action for closer cooperation on political, security, economic and socio-cultural issues.

 On 19 May 2015, the High Representative of the European Union for Foreign Affairs and Security Policy and the European Commission adopted the Joint Communication: "The EU and ASEAN: a partnership with a strategic purpose".
 The Joint Communication puts forward concrete ideas for taking EU-ASEAN (Association of South East Asian Nations) relations to the next level by providing a more coherent framework for sectoral cooperation and by ensuring a sharper political focus.
 This strategy was confirmed in the Conclusions of the Foreign Affairs Council of June 2015.

 Information on the EU´s co-operation programme with ASEAN can be found here.